djintense/protecting-workloads-workshop/docs/workshop/perimeter-layer/remediate.md

 ![How AWS WAF Works](./images/how-waf-works.png)

-!!! info "Note About Conditions and Rules"
+**info "Note About Conditions and Rules"**
     Conditions and rules are reusable resources within the region in which they are created.
 You should consider the effects of changes to WAF conditions and rules in your organizations change control procedures.

-!!! info "Note About This Section"
+**info "Note About This Section"**
     **In order to illustrate the process of creating WAF conditions and rules, we will walk through the creation of the first rule in your WAF ACL.** The complete list of threats and solutions is available in the <a href="./#waf-rule-creation-and-solutions">WAF Rule Creation and Solutions</a> section.

-###Rule Design Considerations:
+**Rule Design Considerations:**

 To create a rule, you have to create the relevant match conditions first.
 This process requires planning for effective rule building.
 Use the following guiding questions:

-1. What is the intended purpose of the rule?
+* What is the intended purpose of the rule?
-2. What HTTP request components apply to the purpose of the rule?
+* What HTTP request components apply to the purpose of the rule?
-3. Do you already have conditions targeting those request components that you can reuse?
+* Do you already have conditions targeting those request components that you can reuse?
 Is that desirable?
-4. How can you define the purpose of the rule in a Boolean logic expression?
+* How can you define the purpose of the rule in a Boolean logic expression?
-5. What conditions do you need to create to implement the logic?
+* What conditions do you need to create to implement the logic?
-6. Are any transformations relevant to my input content type?
+* Are any transformations relevant to my input content type?

-####AWS WAF Concepts:
+**AWS WAF Concepts:**

 The following illustration shows AWS WAF Conditions, Rules and Web ACL's.